codeforequity-at/botium-connector-fbwebhook/README.md

 __Redis__ is used to connect the webhook to Botium scripts: all messages received over the webhook are published to Redis, and Botium on the other end subscribes to those Redis channels before running a conversation.

-You have to setup your webhook to send outbound messages to the Botium Facebook Messenger Platform emulator endpoint instead of the real Facebook endpoint at https://graph.facebook.com.
+You have to setup your webhook to send outbound messages to the endpoint started with `botium-cli inbound-proxy` instead of the real Facebook endpoint at https://graph.facebook.com.
 Depending on the technology you are using, there are several options to do this:

 * If your technology allows to simply change the endpoint url, then this is the preferred way
 * If you are using Node.js, there is a demo in _samples/botkit-bot_ how to use [Nock](https://github.com/nock/nock) to intercept network traffic to the original Facebook endpoint